 Technology that we’re at one with and that promotes social balance and harmony wouldn’t require such obsessive checking behavior, would it?
 It would understand and complement natural human social behavior.
 It would differentiate for us what’s important and what’s not (the idea of “smart agents” from a decade ago still resonates).

 Teens think they “get it” — that technology is a natural extension of their social lives.
 But they’re mistaken — they’re still crafting their lives around the technology and the social connections they entice us with, rather than the other way around.
 They stay up all night waiting for the next status update.
 They interrupt a face-to-face conversation to make sure whatever’s going on elsewhere isn’t better.
 I wonder how this is a good way to promote future, strong social connections?

 I have my doubts.

 Facebook & Others Promote FOMO

-I believe, much to their detriment, that the makers of social networking technologies have some rough idea — but not in any nuanced or scientific way — how the tools and products they create are changing human behavior.1 It’s an impulse control problem — we cannot easily control our impulse to “check” the technology to ensure something “more important” isn’t waiting our immediate attention.
+I believe, much to their detriment, that the makers of social networking technologies have some rough idea — but not in any nuanced or scientific way — how the tools and products they create are changing human behavior. ((If these companies really wanted to take their efforts to the next stage, they should consider hiring some psychologists!))
+It’s an impulse control problem — we cannot easily control our impulse to “check” the technology to ensure something “more important” isn’t waiting our immediate attention.